BastienBoymond/Lisp-Interpretor/README.md

 ## 📓 Description 📓

 A minimalist LISP interpreter.
-It's like a Chez-Scheme language
+It's like a Chez-Scheme language made in Haskell with a Monadic Parser.

 ## 📦 Installer 📦